Western tailed-blue

 The western tailed-blue (Cupido amyntula) is a Nearctic non-migratory butterfly that commonly takes flight during the spring and summer seasons of March–July.
-They can be best classified as having a presence of a tail on their hindwing, an upper surface that's bluish while the under surface is chalky-white with occasional black spots, and an orange spot toward the base of their tail.
-Their wingspan ranges from 0.875 to 1.125 inches (2.2 to 2.9 cm).
-Larvae feed on various plant species including Astragalus (several species), Lathyrus (several species), Oxytropis, and Vicia (several species).
+They have a tail on their hindwing, an upper surface that's bluish, and an under surface that is chalky-white with occasional black spots, and an orange spot toward the base of the tail.
+The wingspan ranges from 0.875 to 1.125 inches (2.2 to 2.9 cm).
+Larvae feed on various legumes with inflated seed pods, including Astragalus (several species), Lathyrus (several species), Oxytropis, and Vicia (several species).
 Adults feed on various things such as flower nectar, horse and coyote manure, urine, and mud.

 C. amyntula on a flower with its physical wing characteristics.

 Habitat

 The western tailed-blue can be most abundantly found in open areas containing low shrubs extending throughout western North America from as high as south Alaska to as low as northern Baja California.
 These species prefer to reside more in forest densities, with equal presence in mature and young forests, compared to grassland habitats within these regions.
 They also have no preference for an open tree canopy cover and are equally likely to be found in mature forests adjacent to agricultural fields, young forests, and grasslands.
 They are found in higher densities of host plant cover and nectar plants among certain sites including meadows, prairies, and young forests.
 Within these locations, adult C. amynula visits white, purplish, yellow, or pinkish flowers, including Sedum lanceolatum and Astragalus flexuosus.
 The density of these species is highest where nectar plants and forest openings are widely available.
 Other habitat characteristics these species are known for include moist woodland openings under mature, open forests.

 Upperside view of C. amyntula wing.

 This species also occurs along weedy forest margins across Canada, as far as eastern Quebec, New Brunswick, and Maine.